Domagoj00056/Numerical-Linear-Algebra-for-Boundary-Value-Problems/README.md

 -\operatorname{Ai}(L)\operatorname{Bi}(0)
 }.
 }
-\]
+$$

-This provides the analytical reference solution against which the finite-difference, shooting, and asymptotic approximations can be compared.
+This provides the analytical reference solution against which the finite-difference, shooting, and asymptotic approximations are compared.

 ## Mathematical Formulation